dougeby/IntuneDocs/InTuneDocs/EndUser/encrypt-your-device-android.md

 	5. Open the Company Portal app, select your device, and tap **Check Compliance**.

 Still need help?
-Contact your IT administrator (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the Microsoft Android team at wintunedroidfbk@microsoft.com.
+Contact your IT admin (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the Microsoft Android team at wintunedroidfbk@microsoft.com.